14 Alternative Pillows That Help People With Chronic Pain Sleep Better

 5. D-Core Cervical Orthopedic Support Pillow

 Ashley Bosheers said, “I have trigeminal neuralgia.
 I finally found a TMJ pillow [featured above] that will not touch my face but give support!
 It’s well well worth the money!”

 Buy the pillow above for $34.56 from Amazon.

 6. Travel Neck Pillow

 Sarah Sammons told us, “I have to use a travel neck cushion on top of a single pillow.”

 Savannah Pittsley said, “I sleep with a couple different pillows and rotate them but I have one of those u-shaped travel pillows that work really well especially when it hurts to move my neck because the pillow keeps my head and neck in place.”

 “The little neck pillows people use for airplanes!
 My best friend bought me one when I first got sick and two years later I still cradle it when I don’t feel well.
-I love the shape and how firm it is and half the time I don’t even use it as a neck pillow, or if I do I move it in others ways around my head,” added Madison Daniels.
+I love the shape and how firm it is and half the time I don’t even use it as a neck pillow, or if I do I move it in other ways around my head,” added Madison Daniels.

 Buy the neck pillow above for $39.99 from Amazon.